nlimpert/crosscut/guideline.rst

    Merge
    -----------------------------------------------------------------------------

-   .. internal:: As already mentioned in the very first section, there is the
+   .. role:author:: As already mentioned in the very first section, there is the
       command :bash:`git merge` with which you can merge your state with the origin's state.
 But the command can do more, at least in the context of pure git semantics.
 With the command two different branches can also be